thevindu-w/clip_share_desktop/README.md

 **Note:** This section is optional if you prefer manually starting the server over automatically starting on login/reboot.

+To install the client to run on startup, use the corresponding installer script for your platform.

 #### Online installers

 Online installer scripts are attached with the releases.
 They will download the corresponding version during the installation.
 Therefore, they do not require having the compiled binaries, along with the installer, to run it.
 However, they require internet access to download the binaries from GitHub during the installation.
 Run the interactive script and follow the instructions to install ClipShare desktop.